 We are proud to be known for our expert use of Stereotactic Radiation – a highly advanced technology used in human cancer care – which utilizes multiple x-ray beam angles to maximize radiation at the target while limiting the dose along any individual beam path through healthy tissue.
 In addition, it even more precisely distinguishes the cancerous 3D target from surrounding normal tissues to avoid unintended exposure, and can administer radiation faster – minimizing time under anesthetic and total treatment time.
-Many believe the far fewer sessions (only 1-3), less incidental exposure, reduced side effects, and shorter treatment sessions of stereotactic radiosurgery (SRS) or therapy (SRT) is well worth the additional cost over conventional radiation.
+Many believe the far fewer sessions (only one to three), less incidental exposure, reduced side effects, and shorter treatment sessions of stereotactic radiosurgery (SRS) or therapy (SRT) are well worth the additional cost over conventional radiation.

 Monitoring and Maintenance

 As will be indicated in your Care Plan, throughout treatment your pet will be monitored via examination, lab testing, and/or imaging visuals to interpret their comfort and responsiveness, and we will make Care Plan adjustments (eg., medicines, dosages, schedule, etc.) along the way if appropriate.
 Our deep experience in cancer care is of critical value in doing so, as our oncologists use their shared expertise, skills, teamwork and up-to-date industry knowledge – not standardized formulas – to optimize outcomes after care has begun.
 When your pet’s main treatment is completed, there will also be a follow-up plan to maintain their health, comfort and well-being.